Pawel-Parma/Pawel-Parma/README.md

-# Hello, I'm Pawel-Parma 👋
+# Hello, I'm Paweł Parma 👋
 ### Trying new fields and languages to find what I like the most.

 ## 📈 My GitHub Stats: